jonseymour/12coins/README.md

 	Note that there are 6+6+6+3+1 = 22 possible structures ( or 22 * 8 = 176 if pan flips are included ).

 5. Label the singletons (a,b,c) according to which weighing they appear in.

-Label the triples j,k,l according to the weighing in which they appear as the only triple on one side.
-(Or the remaining triple, in cases where there is no such weighing.).
-Label the pairs according to the order of the weighings in which they are split.
-If the pair is split in weighing 1 of type r, then assign 0 to the pair that was grouped in weighing 0 and 2 to the pair that was grouped in weighing 2.
+6. Label the triples l,j,k according to the weighing in which they appear as the only triple on one side.
+In cases where a weighing has all the triples on one side then if that weighing is 0, label the unisolated triple as l, otherwise label it as k.
+The isolated triple appearing on the right hand side of weighing 1 is always labeled j.

+7. Label the pairs according to the order of the weighings in which they are split.
+If the pair is split in weighing 1 of type r, then assign (f,g) to the pair that was grouped in weighing 0 and (h,i) to the pair that was grouped in weighing 2.
+The pair split by weighing 0 is always labeled (d,e).

 The original weighing is then uniquely identified by: